Lightweight Structure-Aware Attention for Visual Understanding: Experiments

-\textbf{Effect of global interactions.} Tab.~\ref{table_kernel_size} studies the influence of local and global interactions.
-Focusing on the local kernels (first three rows in the table), the larger the kernel, the larger the number of parameters, FLOPs, and accuracies.
+\textbf{Effect of global interactions.} Tab.~\ref{table_kernel_size} studies the influence of local and global LiSA kernels.
+Focusing on the local LiSA kernels (first three rows in the table), the larger the kernel, the larger the number of parameters, FLOPs, and accuracies.
 This shows that a big kernel with more trainable parameters produces better results but at an increased computational cost.
 However, our global version (last row) allows a larger number of parameters with smaller FLOPs due to FFT, resulting in the best performance among all the variants.

-\textbf{Effect of the number of latent channels $D$.} Tab.~\ref{table_latent_dimension} summarizes this study using four different values of $D$.
-Since $D$ represents the size of the encoded vector that learns structural patterns from the query-key correlation, it is expected that larger values result in better performances.
-As shown in Tab.~\ref{table_latent_dimension}, the accuracy is indeed improved with larger values of $D$, being $16$ the best one.
-We use this value in our attention kernel.
-Note that the cases over $D=16$ are not reported since the accuracy becomes saturated.

-\textbf{Efficiency of the LiSA block.} In Fig.~\ref{fig:efficiency_graph}, we demonstrate the efficiency of LiSA in terms of FLOPs, latency, and GPU memory consumption.
-We measure the performance of a single block ($C=96$) by varying the number of tokens.
-For a fair comparison, we replace our LiSA block with other attention blocks~\cite{liu2021swin,fan2021multiscale}.
-Window attention block~\cite{liu2021swin} efficiently computes local attention with shifted windows, and pooling attention block~\cite{fan2021multiscale} downsamples the key and value before computing attention for reducing complexity.
-We set the window size as $N/4$ and the pooling stride as $2\times2$.
-Window and pooling attention are more efficient than the standard one in all cases, but their values increase exponentially since their computational complexities are still quadratic in the number of tokens.
-In comparison, the values of LiSA increase gracefully due to the log-linear complexity, and thus LiSA achieves the best efficiency in all cases.
-Additional details are presented in the Supplementary Material.
+\textbf{Efficiency of the LiSA block.} In Tab.~\ref{table_lowres_rebuttal}, we demonstrate the efficiency of LiSA in terms of FLOPs, memory consumption, and latency.
+We compare our LiSA block with a standard attention block and measure the performance of a single block ($C=192$) by varying the number of tokens.
+We also compare the LiSA block with a convolutional attention block~\citep{li2022mvitv2}, which downsamples the query and key to $14\times14$ before computing attention by depthwise convolutions with multiple strides.
+This attention block is more efficient than the standard one on high-resolutions (\eg,~$28\times28$, $56\times56$), but it becomes less efficient on low-resolutions due to added depthwise convolutions.
+In comparison, the efficiency values of LiSA increase gracefully due to the log-linear complexity, and thus LiSA achieves the best computational performance except for $7\times7$, where LiSA is slightly slower due to a higher number of sequential operations.
+Additional details are presented in the supplementary material.